New Custom Field "Found in Version"

 Actually, on second thought, it should be named 'Found in version'.
 Since 'Found in version' is quite different from 'Affected versions'.
 'Found in version' is the version is was found in, and is filled in by the submitter.
 It can and should only be a single-selection.
 'Affected versions' is filled in by the software engineers when doing version analysis, and can be (and likely is) more than one version.
 Here is the new patch with the different name.

-#29 Updated by Jakub Rusiecki over 1 year ago
+#29 Updated by Jakub Rusiecki about 7 years ago

 The custom field is a good start.
 However (as of RM 2.3.3 at least) full solution should:

 a) observe Version status - it should be possible to limit list of versions for which it is possible to log error

 b) allow to soft available versions from most recent